-All new students pursuing a program of study at NWIC are required to complete the COMPASS.
-The results of the COM-PASS placement test help students and their advisors in the selection of courses appropriate to the student's academic ability.
+All new students pursuing a program of study at NWIC are required to complete a standard placement test.

+The placement test is available by appointment or drop-in basis throughout the academic year.
+Directions for making an appointment to take a placement test are available on the NWIC website.
+The results of the placement test help students and their advisors in the selection of courses appropriate to the student's academic ability.

 Adult Basic Education students working towards their GED, either at NWIC or other institutions can access testing at the Testing Center.
-The placement test is available by appointment or on a drop-in basis on scheduled days throughout the academic year.
-GED and other certifications are available by appointment only.
-Directions for making an appointment are available through the Northwest Indian College website.
+The placement test is available by appointment only scheduled throughout the academic year.
+Directions for making an appointment to take a GED test are available through the testing agency website, www.GED.com.